Keep the Trail Access info current...

-Wallumatta loop trail is a 0.6km, grade 3 Circuit hike located in the Wallumatta Nature Reserve, NSW.
+Wallumatta loop trail is a 0.6km, grade 3 circuit hike, located in the Wallumatta Nature Reserve, New South Wales.
 The hike should take approximately 45mins to complete.

 If you sometimes hanker for a nature getaway without leaving town, then Wallumatta loop trail offers an idyllic bush setting within easy reach of the Sydney CBD.
 Close to public transport options between Ryde and Lane Cove, this historic stand of remnant forest provides a great family walk and is popular with those who are keen on nature, bush regeneration and birdwatching.

 Following the clearly signposted walking track, you’ll encounter towering turpentine and ironbark forest that attract botanists, school excursions and dedicated bushcare groups.

 A perfect getaway from a hectic schedule, enjoy this short loop walk any time of year.
 Keep an eye out for the masked lapwing, black-shouldered kite and vibrant sacred kingfisher.
 In spring, when the plants are in flower, you might spot the nectar-loving yellow-faced honeyeater.